iter8-tools/docs/docs/tutorials/load-test-grpc.md

 template: main.html
 ---

-# Load Test gRPC with SLOs
+# Load Test gRPC

-Load test a Kubernetes gRPC service and validate its [service-level objectives (SLOs)](../getting-started/concepts.md#service-level-objectives).
-This is a [single-loop](../getting-started/concepts.md#design) [Kubernetes experiment](../getting-started/concepts.md#kubernetes-experiments).
+Load test a Kubernetes gRPC service and interpreting the experiment results using an Iter8 Grafana dashboard.

 See [Load Test multiple gRPC methods](./load-test-http-multiple.md) to see a tutorial that describes how to load test multiple methods from an gRPC service.